mattermost/mattermost-test-management/data/test-cases/plugins/zoom/general/Ephemeral_post_for_PM_disabled.md

 **Expected**

-The user should get an ephemeral message that the meeting created is having a `Unique Meeting ID` and to use personal meeting ID they should enable `Personal Meeting ID` in the Zoom setting and below should be the slack attachment to join the new meeting generated with `Unique Meeting ID` in the desired channel or DM/GM on MM.
+The user should get an ephemeral message that the meeting created is having a `Unique Meeting ID` and to use personal meeting ID they should enable `Personal Meeting ID` in the Zoom setting and below should be the message attachment to join the new meeting generated with `Unique Meeting ID` in the desired channel or DM/GM on MM.

 **Step 2**